EricKwong/Featur/README.md

 3. Marvel in the glory of all the collaborations!
 3. Click the collab artist's picture to see the tracks the two artists have recorded together.
 4. Create a new playlist.
-5. Add songs to your playlist when you are checking out tracks.
+5. Add songs that you like to your playlist when you are checking out collaborated tracks.
-6. Listen to your playlist!
+6. Sign in to Spotify to listen to your playlist.
+7. Continue searching by making a collaborator the main artist searched.

 ### Resources
 ERD